silverbulletmd/silverbullet/website/Page Name Rules.md

-A few rules regarding page names:
+There are a few rules regarding page names:

 * Page names cannot be empty
 * Page names cannot start with a `.`